differentpla-net/differentpla-net.github.io/_posts/2006-02-20-debugging-aspnet-applications-without-administrator-privileges.md

 ---
 I recently had my machine at work rebuilt with Windows 2003, and had a spot of difficulty getting Visual Studio to debug my ASP.NET applications.
 Here are the various error messages I encountered, and their fixes.

-The first thing you need to check is that your user account is a member of the <tt>VS Developers</tt> group.
+The first thing you need to check is that your user account is a member of the `VS Developers` group.
 Fortunately, Visual Studio is usually pretty good about telling you this.

 <pre>Error while trying to run project: Unable to start debugging on the
 web server.
 The project is not configured to be debugged.</pre>

 First, verify that your Web.config has debug="true".
-This should be in the following location: <tt><configuration> <system.web> <compilation debug="true" ... /> ...</tt>
+This should be in the following location: `<configuration> <system.web> <compilation debug="true" ... /> ...`

 If this is set, you should check that your virtual directory is configured to run as an application.